-In November 2018, the Company entered into a clinical trial collaboration and supply agreement with an affiliate of Merck (known as MSD outside the United States and Canada) under which the Company will conduct a clinical trial evaluating FLX475 in combination with pembrolizumab (KEYTRUDA®), Merck's anti-PD-1 therapy, in patients with advanced cancers.
+In November 2018, the Company entered into a clinical trial collaboration and supply agreement with an affiliate of Merck (known as MSD outside the United States and Canada) under which the Company will conduct a clinical trial evaluating tivumecirnon in combination with pembrolizumab (KEYTRUDA®), Merck's anti-PD-1 therapy, in patients with advanced cancers.
 The Company is the sponsor of the clinical trial, and Merck will supply pembrolizumab for use in the clinical trial.
+In March 2022 and February 2024, the Company and Merck amended the agreement to provide for additional supply of pembrolizumab.